viane/Professor-Nittany/doc/API/source/includes/_users.md

 account_role| the role of the account
 email     | The email of the account
-password  | The password of account
+password  | The password of account major    | An array of majors' document id

 <aside class="notice">The response are either success or error.</aside>
+<aside class="notice">major is an array of majors' document id</aside>

 ```json
 {